A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

-\textbf{Polymer Design.} Polymer design is a typical conditional generation task that aims to generate polymers satisfying specific conditions (e.g., desired properties and structural requirements).
+\textbf{Polymer Design.} Polymer design is a typical conditional generation task that focuses on generating polymers satisfying specific conditions, such as desired properties and structural requirements.
 As illustrated in Figure~\ref{fig: overview}a, we leverage the global polymer embedding of the reference polymer, learned by PolyConFM, as an additional conditioning signal to better guide polymer design, thereby thoroughly validating the effectiveness of PolyConFM in modeling polymer structures.
-Meanwhile, considering the vast chemical space and practical manufacturing constraints of polymers, we further simplify this task to designing suitable 2D graph structures.
-Here, we employ a diffusion model as the polymer design module and finetune it by minimizing the following negative log-likelihood function, i.e.,
+Meanwhile, due to the vast chemical space and practical manufacturing constraints, we further simplify this task into designing suitable 2D graph structures.
+Here, we employ a graph-based diffusion model as the polymer design module and finetune it by minimizing the following negative log-likelihood function, i.e.,

 where $p_\theta$ is the denoising network for conditional generation, whose architecture is the same as the one used in~\cite{liu2024graph}, $G^t$ is obtained at the time step $t$ during the forward diffusion process defined on the space of 2D graphs, $\bm{e}_\text{global} \in \mathbb{R}^{1 \times D_u}$ is the global polymer embedding obtained through Equation~\eqref{eq: pooling} and $\mathcal{C}={\{c_1, c_2, \dots, c_M\}}$ represents the conditioning set.